Lifetime Mortgages Explained

 We can match you with a mortgage broker who can provide you with up-to-date bespoke rates and deals from across the entire market.

-Please note that the above rates were accurate at the time of writing, but are subject to change at the lender’s discretion.
-Speaking to a mortgage broker is the best way to find the most up-to-date deals.
+Please note that the above rates were accurate at the time of writing but are subject to change at the lender’s discretion.
+The best way to find the most up-to-date deals is to speak to a mortgage broker.

 Are lifetime mortgages a good idea?

-Yes, they can be if the circumstances are right for you and your specific situation.
+Yes, they can be if the circumstances are right for you and your situation.
 But, a lifetime mortgage might not be the right option for everyone.
-There’s certainly a number of attractive benefits along with some potential pitfalls to consider.
+There are plenty of pros and cons to consider before you decide.

 Benefits of a lifetime mortgage